joshrp/IRC-Pipe/README.md

     echo "Crap" | irc -m"here's some %0 code "

 ###Implementation
-It's horrid

-There's no feedback from irssi so it's just assumed every command works, and continue on.
+It's horrid, there's no feedback from irssi so it's just assumed every command works, and continue on.

 We switch to the specified channel by joining it `/join #$CHANNEL`.